tkenned2020/oop-connect-four/notes for C4.md

 PUTTING A TOKEN IN A SQUARE

-Conditional:Select the square you want to place a token in, create a div, set class to: ("token black" or "token red"), append the created div to the element of that square. *The row/column are zero-based
+Conditional: Select the square you want to place a token in, create a div, set class to: ("token black" or "token red"), append the created div to the element of that square. *The row/column are zero-based
 (0-0, 0-1)*

 Code to Run: create a function that will indicate which player is currently playing, create a div adn assign a clase='color-token', append that div to the element of that square which will place a token in that square, and then switch turns